 Debt settlement services can reduce unsecured debts by around 40%, before company fees.
 The part of the debt that gets reduced, is completely forgiven.
-Learn more about debt settlement services and how it can affect your credit here:
+Learn more about debt settlement services and how they can affect your credit here:

 Consumer credit counseling can lower credit card monthly payments and interest rates, allowing a consumer to get out of debt in around 4.5 years.
 This type of program does not hurt your credit score.
 Click here to compare each debt relief program side by side.